thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 Whereas a practice is *the actual application or use of an idea, belief, or method*.
 It is a codified way of working that might involve some tooling to achieve the practice, but most often, no tooling is required at all.

-## Definitions

-What follows are some definitions about concepts I will be using through this series.
-These are commonly used in the Continuous Delivery community but might not be known in the broader communities.

-- **Commit**: In the context of a distributed version control systems, when I say commit I really mean *commit-and-push*.

-- **Mainline**: The line of development in Version Control which is the reference from which the builds of the system are created that feed into a deployment pipeline.

-  For CVS and SubVersion this is *trunk*.
-For Git this is the remote *main* branch.
-For Mercurial this is the remote *default* branch.

-- **Commit Build**: The build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
-It involves checking out the latest sources from mainline and at a minimum compiling the sources, running a set of commit tests, and building a binary artefact for deployment.

-- **Commit Tests**: All of the Unit Tests together with a small simple smoke test suite.
-This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback on.

 ## Version Control Everything

 We would think by 2022 this would be obvious.
 It seems the inverse is still true (rolling eyes).